kingsdigitallab/ancient-itineraries/neo4j-setup.md

 7. Open a Terminal session from the options contained below the Open button
 8. Stop the database service
 9. Move into the binaries directory with the command "`cd bin`"
-10. Load the sample data with the command:
+10. Load the [sample data](/data/processed/dancingFaun) with the command:
 "`neo4j-admin load --from="<path/to/sampledata>" --database=<your database name here> --force`"
 (Use backslashes \ on Windows systems)
 11. Restart the database service and open the Neo4J browser again
-12. Use the command "`:use <your database name here>`" to switch to the loaded data
+12. Use the command "`:use <your database name here>`" to switch to the newly loaded data

 _NB.
 The Neo4J interface requires a basic familiarity with Cypher to interrogate the data.
 All records in the database can be returned with the command:_ `MATCH (n) RETURN n`